HomeAwardsRobert L. Patterson Award

 B. Biographic sketch of individual or brief history of an organization.

-C. Overview of contributions indicating the nature of the contributions, duration, benefit to the species, and the geographic area influenced by the contributions.
+C. Overview of contributions indicating the nature of the contributions, duration, how it has contributed to the welfare of these species, and the geographic area influenced by the contributions.

 By Robert L. Patterson